Lessons for Survival

 Lessons for Survival is a probing series of pilgrimages from the perspective of a mother struggling to raise her children to thrive without coming undone in an era of turbulent intersecting crises.

 With camera in hand, Raboteau goes in search of birds, fluttering in the air or painted on buildings, and ways her children may safely play in city parks while avoiding pollution, pandemics, and the police.
 She ventures abroad to learn from indigenous peoples, and in her own family and community discovers the most intimate meanings of resilience.
 Raboteau bears witness to the inner life of Black women/motherhood, and to the brutalities and possibilities of cities, while celebrating the beauty and fragility of nature.
-This innovative work of reportage and autobiography will appeal to fans of the bestseller All We Can Save and Joan Didion’s The White Album alike.
+This innovative work of reportage and autobiography will appeal to readers of the bestseller All We Can Save and Joan Didion’s The White Album alike.
 Lessons for Survival stitches together multiple stories of protection, offering a profound sense of hope.

 A Macmillan Audio production from Henry Holt & Company.